homerhanumat/tridentmoon/content/articles/01-sheets.md

 ### Steiner's Sheets

-Dr. Ronald Steiner collects a number of useful Aṣṭāṅga resources on his website, including "cheat-sheets" for the series <a href="https://www.ashtangayoga.info/ashtanga-yoga/cheat-sheets-pdf/" target="_blank">here</a>.^[Steiner's site is in German, with an option for English.
-If you see a popup asking what you want to do about "cookies", it will probably be in German.
-The button to accept cookies is the one on the left.]
+Dr. Ronald Steiner collects a number of useful Aṣṭāṅga resources on his website, including "cheat-sheets" for the series <a href="https://www.ashtangayoga.info/ashtanga-yoga/cheat-sheets-pdf/" target="_blank">here</a>.
 You'll want the sheets for:

 * Sun Salutation A & B
 * Fundamental Positions with BNS Iyengar
 * Primary Series with BNS Iyengar

+**Note**: Steiner's site is in German, with an option for English.
+If you see a popup asking what you want to do about "cookies", it will probably be in German.
+The button to accept cookies is the one on the left.]

 {{< rawhtml >}}
 </div>  <!-- end previous accordion content -->